Uber riders can buy transit tickets on app for Denver

 Uber announced Thursday it will be rolling out the feature to Denver customers over the next few weeks.

-Uber and its U.S. rival Lyft have been working with cities to include information about public transportation options in their apps.
+Uber and its U.S. rival Lyft have been working with cities to include information about public transportation options in their apps, and both have managed to integrate schedule and price data into their apps in several cities.
 But this is the first time either company has made it possible for customers to actually buy tickets for public transportation on the app.

+“We’re telling them that in some situations, Uber is not your best option,” Reich said.
+“Public transportation can be faster and cheaper and you can see that all in one place without needing to hop around.”

+Reich did not disclose how Uber will make money from the arrangement, but he said Uber has a contract with Masabi, a software company that worked with Uber to launch the service.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.